The name Ruby derives from the Latin ruber, quite simply meaning ‘red’.

 Ruby retained its importance with the birth of the western world and became one of the most sought-after gems of European royalty and the upper classes.
 Many medieval Europeans wore rubies to guarantee health, wealth, wisdom and success in love.

 Beautiful, ethically-sourced rubies are found glowing across our engagement collections, from the sumptuous scarlet sparkler in our Athena ring to the splendid rose-pink gem in our flashy Efflorescence ring.

 The rubies we use in our jewels are mined using best practice principles, with minimal environmental impact, fair labour conditions and community benefit of the utmost importance.
 They’re sourced primarily from Chimwadzulu Hill Mine in Malawi, which practises fair trade principles that safeguard workers and the environment.
 Mining is only permissible for half of the year in order to protect local wildlife habitats and bodies of water.
-The mine supports its 70 employees by offering above-average wages and health care, as well as a recently-built medical clinic and an elementary school.
-The mine is a significant contributor to the local economy.
+The mine supports its 70 employees by offering above-average wages and health care - as well as a recently-built medical clinic and an elementary school - and is a significant contributor to the local economy.